lukealbao/anagrams/README.md

    c.
 Add in common proper nouns.
 5. Implement relevance graph and procedure for calculating best anagrams by relevance.
-6. Make generate_anagrams so that it need not take build_candidates as a parameter.
+6. --Make generate_anagrams so that it need not take build_candidates as a parameter.--

 ###USAGE